 - Set the tubing along with the parameters of the planting bed, then place emitters at the corners.

 The setting of this system is similar to the previous ones; the difference is in the tubing.
-A soaker tube is made of porous material that allows water to seep through it, soaking the soil around the plant.
+A soaker tube consists of porous material that allows water to seep through it, soaking the soil around the plant.

 How long to run the watering system?

 There is no definite answer to this question.
 It will depend on the soil texture and its ability to retain moisture.
-The rule of thumb, though, is to experiment and test until you find the sweet spot.
+However, the rule of thumb is to experiment and test until you find the sweet spot.

-Watering frequency depends on soil ability to retain moisture and the season we are in.
-Sandy soil will need more frequent watering than heavy clay soil.
-Vegetable garden soil should be balanced and rich in organic matter.
-The latter helps retain moisture evenly, so there will be no need for extra watering.
+Watering frequency depends on the soil’s ability to retain moisture.
+For example, sandy soil will need more frequent watering than heavy clay soil.
+Vegetable garden soil should be balanced and rich in organic matter to help it retain moisture evenly and reduce the need for extra watering.

 Seasonal water requirements also have a role in the frequency.
-During the hot summer days, you may need to water daily, while in the winter season, that may drop to once a week.
+For example, during the hot summer days, you may need to water daily, while in the winter season, that may drop to once a week.
 Watering frequency is also reduced by deep watering.

 Irrigation system essentials for a vegetable garden